50 Questions You Must Ask to Evaluate the Quality of Your Website

 Identifying the number of dynamic URLs and whether they present an issue can be a challenge.

-The best way to do this: identify whether the number of dynamic URLs outweighs the static URLs on the site.
+The best way to do this is to identify whether the number of dynamic URLs outweighs the site’s static URLs.

-If they do, then you could have a problem with dynamic URLs impacting crawlability.
+If they do, you could have a problem with dynamic URLs impacting crawlability.

 It makes it harder for the search engines to understand your site and its content.